Feedback

 How G-WAN went from 850k RPS (in 2012) to 242m RPS (in 2025)

 Wonder why China leads BigTech?
-U.S. and European products are all the same: not performing, nor safe, not innovating – yet a few vendors get all the business.
+U.S. and European products are all the same: not performing, nor safe, not innovating – yet a few (financially-dominant but technically mediocre) vendors get all the business.
 Copy & paste has replaced R&D (for the sake of infinite debt-financing growth).
-Jobs are disappearing, and the ones that remain are boring.
-I will show here how we can (and therefore should) do much better.
+Jobs are disappearing, and the ones that remain are boring and degrading.
+I will show here how we all can (and therefore should) do much better.

 After 45 years of engineering, I have seen a lot of organizations, platforms, people and programs.
 I always felt there was a fundamental difference between people (and therefore their speeches and works).
 I believe that it explains how G-WAN has evolved while all others have stagnated.